1. How can LAS-CSSR Grants be used?

 Tenure system faculty (at either the assistant, associate, or full professor level) with more than 0% appointment in one of the social science departments in LAS (Anthropology, Communication, Political Science, Sociology, Economics, Criminology, Law & Justice, and Psychology) are eligible to apply.
 Social scientists in the departments of Gender and Women’s Studies, Global Asian Studies, Black Studies, and Latin American and Latino Studies are also welcome to apply.

-3. Can the grant development fund (or seed grants) be used to support finishing writing a book or article?
+3. Can the LAS-CSSR grants be used to support finishing writing a book or article?
 How can I get support for working with a developmental editor as I write a book or article?
-Heading link

-4. Why is the meeting with the CSSR chair required for GDF applications?
-Heading link
+4. Why is the meeting with the CSSR chair offered for GDF applications?

 The purpose of this meeting is to help applicants understand the process of grant development consulting, and to help match applicants with the most fitting coaches to develop successful external applications.
-The purpose of the meeting with the CSSR chair is not to pre-screen internal applications but to facilitate the best possible internal application before it goes to the committee for consideration.
+The purpose of the meeting with the CSSR chair is not to pre-screen internal applications—nor is it required—but to facilitate the best possible internal application before it goes to the committee for consideration.

 If you are involved in ongoing research in the social sciences, and would like that research to be featured on the LAS-CSSR website, please fill out the form (below) so that your work can be included.